-Over the past seven years, the Bureau has increased its work output by utilizing private contractors to augment State employees.
-To supplement the Bureau's four operational cleanup teams that handle the review and oversight of the cleanup of contaminated sites, two additional contractor teams were hired.
-The contractor teams provide approximately 40 - 50 additional professional staff members, including engineers, geologists, and scientists, to implement the preapproval program and oversee cleanup work.
-The cost of the two contractor teams is approximately \$5 - 6 million per year for each team.
-In addition, the Bureau utilizes private contractors at a cost of approximately \$2.07 million per year to provide administrative support and Stateowned equipment management services, including priority scoring; accounting and support staff; contractor qualification; contractor designation form solicitation and processing; deductible and LCAR solicitation and tracking; utility invoice processing; file and database QA, off-site contamination notification; equipment inventory and tracking; evaluation and minor repair of equipment; management of two equipment storage warehouses; and remediation system performance tracking services.
-The Bureau also uses private contractors as needed to perform ability to pay analyses and legal support services.
+Over the past eleven years, the Bureau has increased its work output by utilizing private contractors to augment State employees.
+To supplement the Bureau's four operational cleanup teams that handle the review and oversight of the cleanup of contaminated sites, two additional contracted teams were hired.
+The contracted teams provide approximately 30-35 additional professional staff members, including engineers, geologists, and scientists, to implement the preapproval program and oversee cleanup work.
+The cost of the two contractor teams is approximately \$5 million per year.
+In addition, the Bureau utilizes private contractors at a cost of approximately \$2.07 million per year to provide administrative support including priority scoring; accounting and support staff; contractor qualification; contractor designation form solicitation and processing; deductible and LCAR solicitation and tracking; utility invoice processing; file and database QA and off-site contamination notification.
+The Bureau also uses private contractors as needed to perform ability to pay analyses, legal support services and forensic investigations.
 The use of contract staff has allowed the Bureau to dramatically increase its business volume without incurring long-term staffing obligations.

-Department of Health Contracting
+Potable Well Protection and Department of Health Contracting